albertkun/23S-ASIAAM-191A/docs/labs/week5/index.md

     - Create a Google Form with meaningful questions
     - Embed a Google Form into a website using an iFrame
     - Implement a trigger for geocoding "location" data in Google Sheets
+    - Understand what an API
     - Replace our `fetch` GeoJSON with data from a Google Sheet using `papa parse`
-    - Be able to use loops and conditional statements in JavaScript
+    - Learn to use `for-loops` in JavaScript
-    - Understand what an API is
-    - Add data from a Google Sheet into a website

 ## Lab outline